lacodix/laravel-plans/docs/examples/compute_tokens.md

     $user->consumeFeature('tokens', $amountOfTokensToConsume);
 ```

-From now on, the user will be able to consume 1000 tokens per month, and will get
+From now on, the user will be able to consume 1000 tokens per month, and will get refilled the
-new 1000 tokens every renewal.
+1000 tokens every renewal.
+Unused tokens will not be aggregated.
+If you wish to also keep unused
+tokens, you have to care about that in your renewal solution.
+You cannot use the existing artisan
+command in that case - but you could extend it.

 ### Subscribe to the additional plan